yutaono/heroku_phpinfo/README.md

 # phpinfo(); on Heroku

 Heroku has started official support for PHP on April 29, 2014.<br>
-This is a test program of a minimum for that.<br>
+This is a test program of a minimum for that.

 Pleade do this.

 ```shell